3Pillar-ATG/extend/README.md

 - Use a modular scale for your typography.

 ### Ecosystem
 The system works like a pyramid structure, top of the pyramid being base and bottom being views.
-Base is unlikely to change a lot and requires thorough impact assement while views are created most often with least impact to project.
+Base is unlikely to change a lot and requires thorough impact assessment while views are created most often with least impact to project.

 ### Testing